Score-based Tests for Explaining Upper-Level Heterogeneity in Linear Mixed Models: Problems Stemming from Heterogeneity

 The full simulation results for $\beta_{1}$ and $\beta_3$ are demonstrated in Figure~\ref{fig:probres}, with the panel titles first indicating the tested parameter and then indicating the heterogeneous parameter, and the y-axis representing power (using $\alpha = 0.05$).
 In general, when sample size is medium or large, increasing heterogeneity in the slope variance $\sigma_1^2$ or covariance $\sigma_{01}$ reduces power for both the main effect and interaction effect.
 Heterogeneity in the residual variance or intercept variance does not impact power for $\beta_1$ or $\beta_3$, because they can be compensated for during estimation \cite{kwo07}.
-That is to say, when the intercept variance (or residual variance) increases, the residual variance (or intercept variance) estimation will decrease to compensate for the change, leading to the diagonal of $\bm V$ being unchanged.
-This compensation effect exists because the intercept covariate in the random effect design matrix ($\bm Z$) is all $1$, which results in the same contribution to the diagonal of $\bm V$ as the residual variance matrix.
+That is to say, when the intercept variance (or residual variance) increases, the residual variance (or intercept variance) estimate will decrease to compensate for the change, leading to the diagonal of $\bm V$ being unchanged.
+This compensation effect exists because the intercept covariate in the random effect design matrix ($\bm Z$) is all $1$, so that the intercept and residual variance contribute equally to the diagonal of $\bm V$.

 When sample size is small ($n = 120$), power is generally lower in all scenarios.
 In addition, greater heterogeneity in the residual variance also leads to lower power, which might be due to the fact that heterogeneity combined with small sample size is more likely to result in unstable variance/covariance estimates, or even convergence issues.